 Dr. Baty - our chaplain - helped pioneer properly taught and supervised clinical excellence in the pastoral

 work of the Church in all its denominations.
-His interest started in the early 1950s through contact with Reichian Therapist
+His interest started over sixty years ago through contact with Reichian

-Paul Ritter and Christian psychiatrist Dr. Frank Lake.
-His experience includes teaching at every level from basic supportive
+Therapist Paul Ritter and Christian psychiatrist Dr. Frank Lake.
+His experience includes teaching at every level from basic

-counselling skills for the "parishioner-in-the-pew" to professional university validated post-graduate diplomate studies.
+supportive counselling skills for the "parishioner-in-the-pew" to professional university validated post-graduate diplomate

 He was for many years the convenor and secretary of the working parties on training and primal integration